 Search for all your options

 Once you have worked out the study area (or areas) you want to focus on, you can start to research the Australian courses that are available in your desired field.
 At this point you should be looking at the entire range of study fields that are available to you.
 You can use the Course Search on this website to begin your search.

 Think about which course is best for you

 While some courses may have the same title, it is worth exploring individual course details.
 Look at the subjects and specialisations on offer within each course, as well as extra activities such as study tours, work experience and research projects.
 This allows you to discover which courses specialise in areas most suited to your career goals and interests.
 You can find contact details on this website through the Course Search.
-You will also need to explore the necessary entrance requirements for each course to ensure that you will be accepted into the course.
+You will also need to explore the necessary entrance requirements for each course to ensure that you will be eligible for entry.

 Along with choosing the course that is best suited to your career goals, it is a good idea to look at the institutions that offer these courses and where they are located.
 Each location will offer a different lifestyle and culture, and it will be a lot easier to stay motivated and achieve in your studies if you are happy in your surroundings.
 In Australia you have the option of studying in large, vibrant capital cities or smaller, regional centres with a quieter and more relaxed atmosphere.

 You can browse the education provider websites and contact the international student offices to discover what support services and activities each institution offers.
-Australia is a large continent with a wide variety of cities — look at where the university is located to see which location appeals to you the most.
+Australia is a large continent with a wide variety of cities — look at where each institution you consider is located to see which location appeals to you the most.